python/cpython/Doc/library/shlex.rst

 * Non-quoted escape characters (e.g. ``'\'``) preserve the literal value of the next character that follows;

-* Enclosing characters in quotes which are not part of :attr:`escapedquotes` (e.g. ``"'"``) preserve the literal value of all characters within the quotes;
+* Enclosing characters in quotes which are not part of :attr:`~shlex.escapedquotes` (e.g. ``"'"``) preserve the literal value of all characters within the quotes;

-* Enclosing characters in quotes which are part of :attr:`escapedquotes` (e.g.
-  ``'"'``) preserves the literal value of all characters within the quotes, with the exception of the characters mentioned in :attr:`escape`.
+* Enclosing characters in quotes which are part of :attr:`~shlex.escapedquotes` (e.g. ``'"'``) preserves the literal value of all characters within the quotes, with the exception of the characters mentioned in :attr:`~shlex.escape`.
 The escape characters retain its special meaning only when followed by the quote in use, or the escape character itself.
 Otherwise the escape character will be considered a normal character.

 * EOF is signaled with a :const:`None` value;